 In this article I will explain how to choose between the two type of dialysis.

 In particular, I will put this from the point of view of a patient, who has been in and out from dialysis centres for a certain part of his life.
-I’ve written about my story in this post and in this one.

 What is kidney dialysis?